alisonjing/R-Programming/README.md

 ## R-Programming
 Data Science Specialization Course 2
-In this coursr you will learn how to program in R and how to use R for effective data analysis. you will learn how to install and configure software necessary for a statistical programming environment, discuss generic programming language concepts as they ae implemented in a high-level statistical language.
+In this course you will learn how to program in R and how to use R for effective data analysis. you will learn how to install and configure software necessary for a statistical programming environment, discuss generic programming language concepts as they ae implemented in a high-level statistical language.
 The course covers practical issues in statistical computing which